dino-koutrouzas/dotcom/about.md

 permalink: /about/
 ---

-**OatBot** is a super-cute robot super-computer designed to make perfect websites through digital telepathic connections with the client. **OatBot** can run for an entire day on one single oat.
+**OatBot** is a super-cute robot super-computer designed to make perfect websites, commerce solutions and custom software through digital telepathic client communication. **OatBot** can run for an entire day on one single oat!
 All oats are 100% vegan.
-Raw & gluten-free options available.
+Raw & gluten-free oat option available.

+***

 In the real world, my name is **Dino** and I'm a meticulous software engineer from London that makes websites and web apps for my wonderful clients.